 Orkney vs. Shetland: A Local Guide to Choosing Your Island

 Orkney and Shetland sit on similar latitudes yet offer distinct landscapes and histories.
 Whenever I am asked which to choose, my answer is simple: if you have the time, do both.
 Each reveals a different part of the northern world.
 However, understanding the character of each helps ensure you aren't just ticking boxes, but actually getting the most out of your time.
 Having worked across both archipelagos, I’ve seen how Orkney’s role as an ancient Neolithic capital contrasts sharply with Shetland’s raw, North Atlantic scale.
+Both are islands, both have great people, and both warrant proper time and understanding over a stamped passport.

 Landscape and scale